 Poles can also be constructed out of a combination of the three above materials.
 A bamboo and carbon fiber construction is a good blend that gives you extra strength, but there are many similar mixes as well.

 Strap design tends to be pretty basic.
-However, there are a few poles that come with an innovative quick release design in the case of a fall or accident.
+However, a few poles come with an innovative quick-release design in the case of a fall or accident.